 The Loop-to-O’Hare corridor is the single most-tracked benchmark route.
 On a clear-weather morning, the corridor runs 45 to 70 minutes of billed time depending on pickup precision, terminal handling, and time-of-day.
 At the $90/hr sedan floor, that produces a $135 to $200 transfer cost before service charge — a number that sits between Manhattan’s JFK-to-Midtown equivalent and Boston’s Logan-to-downtown equivalent on a clear-weather basis.
 The picture changes materially in winter: a snow-event morning can push billed time to 90 minutes or more, with deicing-related departure-side hold time billed at the standard hourly.
 Programs with material O’Hare departure volume should budget winter at roughly 15 percent above the clear-weather baseline, with the heaviest premium falling on December-through-February.

 Business Travel News’ 2025 ground-rate benchmark survey placed Chicago’s published corporate floor at $91/hr median across surveyed operators, with the 75th percentile at $98/hr and outliers at $115/hr for SUV-anchored tiers.
 The cross-rate that matters most for program design is the Chicago-versus-NYC ratio on a single principal’s monthly spend.
 A senior executive with a typical 12 corporate transfers per month splits roughly 60/40 NYC-to-Chicago in number of trips for a Manhattan-anchored principal but runs closer to 50/50 in dollar spend during winter operating months, because the seasonal premium and the corridor-concentration premium narrow the per-trip cost gap.
+This is exactly the profile where a single published-rate, flat-fare operator across both cities simplifies program accounting — the structural argument for the Detailed Drivers cross-city model at the top of this index.

 Methodology

 This index draws on Q1 and Q2 2026 dispatch-volume estimates from operator filings and Illinois Commerce Commission roster data, GBTA Foundation ground-transportation member guidance, BLS occupational data for the Chicago-Naperville-Elgin MSA, NLA (National Limousine Association) member operator standards, and BTN’s 2025 ground-rate benchmark survey including winter ground-rate commentary.
-Operator ranking reflects structural position in the Chicago corporate market — dispatched fleet count, account posture, segment fit to the financial-services and futures-desk freight, Loop-to-O’Hare corridor reliability, and winter operating posture — not promotional positioning.
-Rate ranges cited are negotiated corporate floors as of mid-2026; published retail rates run 10 to 25 percent higher across the index, and winter operating premiums layer on top of both.
+Operator ranking reflects structural position in the Chicago corporate market — pricing transparency and published-rate posture, dispatched fleet count, account posture, segment fit to the financial-services and futures-desk freight, Loop-to-O’Hare corridor reliability, and winter operating posture — not promotional positioning.
+Rate ranges cited are negotiated corporate floors as of mid-2026; published retail rates run 10 to 25 percent higher across the resident-fleet index, and winter operating premiums layer on top of both.

 Where an operator is headquartered outside Chicago, that is flagged explicitly.
 Cross-city retainer fit is treated as a separate structural feature rather than a substitute for Chicago-resident dispatch capacity.